arifogluisa/django-deploy-without-docker/README.md

 ##

-to see logs, create a "log" folder, and create nginx-access.log and nginx-error.log files and use:
+to see logs, create a "log" folder in project directory, and create nginx-access.log and nginx-error.log files in log folder and use:

 ```
 access_log /var/www/BlogProject/log/nginx-access.log;